Amateur Radio Station Construction

 - What can happen when a screwdriver slips?

 - What happens if you short out the power leads?

 - What type of feed line is used for the antenna?

 - Is it a vertical or horizontal antenna?

 Once you have everything you need, have drawn up your plans and when it is safe to do so: Set up and test your Amateur Radio station, under the supervision of a licenced Amateur Radio operator, as follows:

-- First build and erect the antenna
+- First erect the antenna

 - Arrange the radio and other equipment on a table